Scalable Reactive Atomistic Dynamics with GAIA: Methods

 We note that variations in the number of atoms across data points were not explicitly handled in the measurement of the standard deviation.
 This could introduce biases in purely geometric comparisons, since the corresponding normalization was not applied.
 Nevertheless, such normalization could, in turn, suppress genuine contributions from supercell enlargement, such as inter-complex interactions with random orientations, which are essential sources of structural diversity.
 Hence, the design choice of omitting normalization reflects our focus on capturing not only shape-based differences but also the overall interaction modes relevant for MLIP training.
 Yet, to mitigate the possible geometric mismatch arising from variations in atom count, the maximum system size in a data point was restricted to 250 atoms.
 With this perspective, leaving the raw spectra allows accounting for the comprehensive modes in atomic environments represented across snapshots, thereby enabling the remaining stages to cover as broad a structural variety as possible.

-With the user-defined values $M_E$ and $M_\Lambda$, the two-dimensional space is divided into a $M_E \times M_\Lambda$ grid, where each cell of this grid has a value of the number of data points in the training dataset and the ratio of outliers in the validation dataset.
+With the user-defined values $M_E$ and $M_\Lambda$, the two-dimensional space is divided into an $M_E \times M_\Lambda$ grid, where each cell of this grid stores (i) the number of corresponding data points from the training dataset and (ii) the ratio of outliers in the validation dataset within that cell.
 Outliers refer to data points with prediction errors exceeding the user-defined threshold.
 In our case, we used force RMSE as the error metric and set the threshold to 2.0.
 Accordingly, cells with lower values for the training dataset and higher values for the validation dataset suggest the presence of sparse (or absent) coverage across both observable and hidden regions.

-\bmhead{Basis snapshots sampling} Guided by the improvable coverage above, basis snapshots are data points, from which the new seed structures are selected to further span the current chemical space.
+\bmhead{Basis snapshots sampling} Guided by the improvable coverage above, basis snapshots are data points from which the new seed structures are selected to further span the current chemical space.
 To do this, we construct the probability distributions for the sampling, defined by $P_F(x_{ij}) = (\sum_{i',j'} x_{ij} / x_{i'j'})^{-1}$ and $P_P(\xi_{ij}) = \xi_{ij} / \sum_{i',j'} \xi_{i'j'}$ for the frequency-based sampling on the training dataset and the prediction-based sampling on the validation dataset, respectively, where $x_{ij}$ is the number of data points in the cell $C_{ij}$, and $\xi_{ij}$ is the ratio of outliers therein.
 In the current implementation, the number of basis snapshots is user-specified for both sampling strategies.

 \bmhead{Seed expansion} Serving as the core of the seed expansion, the extraction of chemical substructures is performed on the selected basis snapshots.
 First, the positional coordinates of a snapshot are unwrapped in order to restore continuity across periodic boundaries.
 By creating an imaginary cube with side length $2{\delta}r_{\text{COV}}$ around each atom, where $r_{\text{COV}}$ is the covalent radius and $\delta$ is the volume tolerance, bond presences are identified by the overlap of the cube pairs.
 Accordingly, chemical substructures in each snapshot are then extracted by the depth-first search.
 Among them, those with less than a specific number of atoms---the minimum value within the Nanoreactor$^+$ results from the previous DG module---are filtered out.
 Finally, new seeds are determined from the extracted substructures in consideration of the previous $N_\text{NANO}$, which are fed back into the Nanoreactor$^+$ to further generate the exploratory data points.